-There is currently no vaccine to prevent COVID-19.
-The best way to prevent illness is, of course, to avoid being exposed to this virus.
+The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, the CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:

 - Avoid close contact with people who are sick.

 - Avoid touching your eyes, nose, and mouth.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.

 - Wash your hands often and vigorously with soap and water for at least 20 seconds, especially after going to the bathroom; before eating; and after blowing your nose, coughing, or sneezing.